ulelab/germ/README.md

 ## Installation

+Installation has been tested using Mac OS Ventura 13.5.2 and CentOS Linux 7 Core.
+GeRM requires only a standard desktop computer or laptop, but the RAM requirements will scale with the lenth of the input sequences.

-To install GeRM, first clone the repository to your local computer with
+To install GeRM, first clone the repository to your local computer with:
 ```
 git clone https://github.com/ulelab/germ.git
 ```